data-8/otter-service/README.md

 This is the current deployment configuration.
 We deploy the gofer_service to gcloud and there is a re-direct from the Jupyterhub [configuration files](https://github.com/berkeley-dsep-infra/datahub/blob/7fed76f46e3636b3be225f1b149911aa9f1c6b1b/deployments/data8x/config/common.yaml#L22) in the [datahub repository](https://github.com/berkeley-dsep-infra/datahub/tree/staging/deployments/data8x/config) that passes authentication information to gofer_service.

 Once the GKE cluster is created in gcloud, executing the `deployment/cloud/deploy.sh` file  deploys the service to the cloud.
-There is also a `deployment/cloud/deploy-remove.sh` file that takes everything down minus the GKE cluster itself.
-This file is of course destructive and should only be used if you know what you are doing.

 # Local installation for testing/developing